onescales/review-widget/README.md

 Settings and comments:
 1) make sure to link the entire url of review-widget.js in <script src="review-widget.js"></script>
-2) add your reviews via the reviews: [ section ]. currently we have 2 in example code below: make sure to add:
+2) add your reviews to a csv (excel), save as reviews.csv and upload to your site. make sure to add the following columns: (see example csv: https://github.com/onescales/review-widget/blob/main/reviews.csv )
 - Name (name of reviewer)
 - Stars (1-5 stars)
 - on (which site you got the reviews from)